ashwinm-oo7/tyrecentre/reactdemo/README.md

 The project uses the following dependencies:

 - React: JavaScript library for building user interfaces.
-- React Router DOM: Library for routing in React applications.
 - React Icons: Library providing a set of popular icons as React components.
 - React Toastify: Library for toast notifications in React applications.
 - Axios: Library for making HTTP requests.